faridrashidi/trisicell/docs/source/about.rst

 of cells, each with its own complement of somatic mutations.
 Consequently, tumors are typically heterogeneous and are made of these different populations of cells.
 The heterogeneity provides the fuel for resistance either to the therapy or to the immune system.
-Single-cell sequencing (SCS) provides high resolution data that enables studying tumor evolution and heterogeneity at much higher details.
+Single-cell sequencing (SCS) provides high resolution data that enables studying tumor lineage tree and heterogeneity at unprecedented detail.

 .. image:: _static/images/evolution.png
     :align: center
     :alt: Cancer Evolution

-After mutation calling in every cells obtained by SCS, we have a matrix where rows represent individual cells and columns represent somatic mutations.
+After mutation calling in every cell obtained by SCS, we have a matrix where rows represent individual cells and columns represent somatic mutations.
 The entries of the matrix show the presence/absence of mutations in cells.
 This matrix is better known as the genotype matrix.
 There are several types of noise present in the observed single-cell genotype matrix and they include: